-Module assessment: Continuous assessment: 60%,
+Continuous assessment: 60%, Examination: 40%

-The course mostly utilizes lecture and tutorial format.
-It resumes the methodological training introduced into the sociology curriculum with the 1st year course "Basics of Sociology".
+The MODULE mostly utilizes lecture and tutorial format.
+It resumes the methodological training introduced into the sociology curriculum with the 1st year MODULE "Basics of Sociology".
 It familiarizes the student with the use of social science research methods to identify, formulate, and study social problems (class, poverty and inequality; gender inequality; crime and violence; alcohol and substance abuse; HIV/AIDS and other health issues; environmental problems etc).
-At lower intermediate level, the course is the second in a sequence of three modules aimed at imparting theoretical knowledge, conceptual capabilities and practical skills in social research that are needed for adequate professional preparation.
-Practical acquaintance with the field, however, will be reserved for a further course at upper intermediate level, in the following year of studies.
+At lower intermediate level, the MODULE is the second in a sequence of three modules aimed at imparting theoretical knowledge, conceptual capabilities and practical skills in social research that are needed for adequate professional preparation.
+Practical acquaintance with the field, however, will be reserved for a further MODULE at upper intermediate level, in the following year of studies.

-AA.24 MODULE DESCRIPTOR: SOCIOLOGY OF DEVELOPMENT
+AA.23 MODULE DESCRIPTOR: SOCIOLOGY OF DEVELOPMENT